Shairon Martis: Washington Nationals

-On May 2, 2009, against the St. Louis Cardinals, Martis pitched his first career complete game, the Nationals' first complete game since Pedro Astacio's in 2006 against Atlanta.
+On May 2, 2009, against the St. Louis Cardinals, Martis pitched his first career complete game, the Nationals' first complete game since Pedro Astacio in 2006.
+Martis started the season with a 5–0 record but then faltered and was optioned to Triple-A on June 28.
+Martis had a career-high 85 2/3 innings pitched in MLB, with a 5–3 record and 5.25 ERA.

-Martis was designated for assignment on January 24, 2011.
-He cleared waivers and was sent outright to Triple-A Syracuse on February 2.
+Martis spend all of 2010 in Triple-A Triple-A Syracuse, leading the team in wins, strikeouts, starts, and innings pitched.
+He was designated for assignment by the Nationals on January 24, 2011.
+He cleared waivers and was sent outright to the minors on February 2.
+He pitched in Double-A all season.
+He threw a seven-inning no-hitter on August 26, which earned him the Eastern League Pitcher of the Week award.
 He elected free agency following the season on November 2.

 Pittsburgh Pirates

 On November 23, 2011, Martis signed a minor league contract with the Pittsburgh Pirates.
+He began the 2012 season in Triple-A, went on the disabled list in mid-April with elbow inflammation, then was sent down to the Double-A Altoona Curve.

 Minnesota Twins

 On June 27, 2012, Martis was traded to the Minnesota Twins in exchange for cash or a player to be named later.
+On November 20, he re-signed with the Twins on a minor league contract.

-He had his contract selected to the major league roster on September 9, 2013, In 9.2 innings he struck out 7, working to a 5.59 ERA.
-He was sent outright to Triple-A Rochester Red Wings on October 2.
-He elected free agency following the season on October 7.
+The Twins added Martis to their major league roster on September 9, 2013.
+In 9 2/3 innings in his last stint in the majors, he had a 5.59 ERA and seven strikeouts.
+On October 2, Martis was removed from the 40-man roster and sent outright to the Triple-A Rochester Red Wings.
+He elected free agency on October 7.

 Uni-President 7-Eleven Lions

 On February 26, 2014, Martis signed with the Uni-President 7-Eleven Lions of the Chinese Professional Baseball League.
-He became a free agent following the season.
+He was 8–7 with a 3.15 ERA in 28 games, 23 of them starts.